Donald Trump

 [...]
 It appears that the party elite just don't understand the public's overwhelming opposition to TPP.
 The pro-TPP members of the platform committee say they must support a Democratic president.
 But what about the interests of the public, labor and working people, the environment, the economy and their own nominee?

-Meanwhile, as in the primary campaign, Clinton's refusal to come out swinging against corporate-friendly trade deals is costing her support of working-class voters in the general election--a dynamic Public Citizen's Lori Wallach predicted back in March, when she declared: "Americans' opposition to job-killing trade policies fueled the stunning Bernie Sanders upset victory in Michigan.
-But it also could be a deciding factor in the general election, especially with Donald Trump being the likely GOP nominee.
+Meanwhile, as in the primary campaign, Clinton's refusal to come out swinging against corporate-friendly trade deals is costing her support of working-class voters in the general election--a dynamic Public Citizen's Lori Wallach predicted back in March when she declared: "Americans' opposition to job-killing trade policies fueled the stunning Bernie Sanders upset victory in Michigan.
+However, it could also be a deciding factor in the general election, especially with Donald Trump being the likely GOP nominee.
 The outcome of the Michigan primary shows the potency of trade issues and foreshadows the trouble Hillary Clinton could face winning key Midwestern states in a race against Trump."

 Our work is licensed under Creative Commons (CC BY-NC-ND 3.0).
 Feel free to republish and share widely.